Navigation

 • pass out (but this isn’t common)

-If you get any of these SVT symptoms and they’re relatively mild, go and see your GP.
-If you’ve already been diagnosed with SVT, you may be able to stop the symptoms yourself with some simple measures.
-(For more information, see our section on treatment of supraventricular tachycardia (SVT).
+If you get any of these supraventricular tachycardia symptoms and they’re relatively mild, go and see your GP.
+If you’ve already been diagnosed with SVT, you may be able to stop the symptoms yourself.
+For more information, see our section on treatment of supraventricular tachycardia (SVT).
 If you feel like you may collapse and need urgent medical care, go to your nearest accident and emergency department.

 More serious problems are rare with SVT but can happen with a particular type of SVT called Wolff–Parkinson–White (WPW) syndrome.